tl-its-umich-edu/ctools-project-migration/README.md

 * "mvn clean verify" will run the JMeter script for default profile, according to settings in pom.xml
 * Allow people from certain MCommunity Group specify end user id in the tool URL.
 Please refer to application_template.properties file for the configuration settings.

+## Unit Testing Email Archive Messages
+ Testing each Email message is returned as RFC822 format for Email Archive migration to the Google Groups.
+     The `EmailFormatter.java`class takes a single email message in the string json format.
+     The EmailFormatter class can give various email formats like rfc822 complaint format, Mbox format etc. For RFC822 email format generation takes all the headers provided by ctools and pruning headers that contains `content-type`.
+For email attachments, ctools is providing attachment link instead of Base64 encoded string.
+So we are extracting the content from the attachment and encode the content to base64.
+We are actually getting the base64 encoding using java mail service.
+We using the java mail service for generating the email text and appending the existing header from ctools with email text from mail services.
+The pruning of email headers from ctools containing `content-type` is done as these headers are created when generating the email text from  mail service so if having then they will be like duplicate headers and email messages will not be imported to Google groups.

+* under `/src/test/java` add the values for ctools url/password/username so could access the email messages from the Ctools.
+* Sample Email messages are added under `/src/test/java` as `message.json` or `message_1.json` used for the junit testing.
+  For more example of email message go to https://ctqa.dsc.umich.edu/direct/mailarchive/describe and access the message
+* `EmailFormatterTest.java` has various test associated so that a valid RFC822 email message is returned.
+Simlarly `AttachmentHandlerTest.java` has test related to email attachment content.